-13 This information is collected from applicants in the Summary Information schedule.
+&lt;sup>15 This information is collected from applicants in the Summary Information schedule.
 See Appendix B, section J to this Order.

-14 Note that applicants may provide certain confidential business information relevant to their application proposals on a confidential basis (i.e., not subject to public disclosure, under the provisions of 14 CFR § 302.12).
-See Section H.2 and Appendices C and D to this Order for information on confidential handling by the Department of such information, in accordance with the Department's Freedom of Information regulations (49 CFR § 7.17).
+&lt;sup>16 Note that applicants may provide certain confidential business information relevant to their application proposals on a confidential basis (i.e., not subject to public disclosure, under the provisions of 14 CFR § 302.12).
+See Section H.3 and Appendices C and E to this Order for information on confidential handling by the Department of such information, in accordance with the Department's Freedom of Information regulations (49 CFR § 7.17).